qhr961217-CMU/2PC-FSP/README.md

 6. Both server and users might be failed and failure recovery mechanism should deal with commit process recovery.
 In the model, I assume that all completed actions would be recorded in log files atomically.
 Therefore, both server and users could be restored by their records in log files.

-## *Safety* & *liveness* Properties
+## *Safety* & *Liveness* Properties

 ### *Safety*

-1. If all the users voting "Yes" on this commit, the server will never return "abort" decision result.
+1. If all the users voting `"Yes"` on this commit, the server will never return `"abort"` decision result.

-2. If at least one user voting "No" on this commit, the server will never return "commit" decision result.
+2. If at least one user voting `"No"` on this commit, the server will never return `"commit"` decision result.

+3. If the server does not get response (include `"timeout"`) from any one of the users, the server will never make decision result.

 ### *Liveness*

-1. If all the users voting "Yes" on this commit, the server will eventually return "commit" decision result.
+1. If all the users voting `"Yes"` on this commit, the server will eventually return `"commit"` decision result.

-2. If at least one user voting "No" on this commit, the server will eventually return "abort" decision result.
+2. If at least one user voting `"No"` on this commit, the server will eventually return `"abort"` decision result.

+3. If the server has already get all the response (include `"timeout"`) from all of the server, the server will eventually make decision result.

 ## System Components

-### UserNode
+### *UserNode*
 User node are involved in response voting message and response acknowledgement to decision results.
 In this model, we will start with 2 user nodes.

 1. Voting Message: The user node makes a decision to the new-received prepare commit message.
 Once decision has been made, the user node saves the decision result and send the decision message to the server.